-The issue of step ups is the overriding factor in favoring EV/EBITDA multiples when comparing the value of companies in a peer group.
+The issue of step-ups is the overriding factor in favoring EV/EBITDA multiples when comparing the value of companies in a peer group.

-Reason #3: EBITDA Strips Out Differences Between Amortization and Depreciation Policies
+3: EBITDA Strips Out Differences Between Amortization and Depreciation Policies

 Companies make reasonable judgments about the lives of fixed assets (PP&E) and intangibles when estimating the yearly depreciation and amortization expense.
 There is flexibility in making these estimates between companies in the same sector.
 A company choosing a longer life will see correspondingly lower depreciation and amortization.
 A company choosing a shorter life will see correspondingly higher depreciation and amortization.
-Depreciation and amortization is more important in industries with large fixed asset bases and significant purchases of intangibles.
+Depreciation and amortization are more important in industries with large fixed asset bases and significant purchases of intangibles.

-For example, the oil and gas sector is asset intensive.
+For example, the oil and gas sector is asset-intensive.
 Compare BP’s depreciation policies with Exxon:

 BP is depreciating service stations over 15 years, while Exxon is depreciating service stations over a 20 year period.
 There are other differences, but this is an example of the discretion accountants have.